tobiasbu/legacy-site/_pages/portfolio/autorama-simulator.md

 This app have two sub-applications: __Track Editor__ and __The Track Simulator__ (or Autorama Simulator).
 This application was made to test the potential of curves B-spline, Belzier and others… App written in C++ and OpenGL.
-Create your own track with the Track Editor – (_Bspline curve_) and simulate it.
+Create your own track with the Track Editor – (_Bspline curve_s) and simulate it.

 ### Details:
 <p style="font-size:0.8em">